OutSystems/docs-odc/src/eap/building-apps/ui/patterns/content/blankslate.md

 # Blank Slate

-You can use the Blank State UI Pattern to inform end users, for example, to complete a task or when there is no data available for display etc.
+You can use the Blank State UI Pattern to inform end-users, for example, to complete a task or when there is no data available for display etc.

 ![](<images/blankslate-5-ss.png>)